LinuxSushi/RemiDefaultStyle/README.md

 # RemiDefaultStyle
-Python script to add default styles to Remi widgets at runtime.
+A simple, 10-line Python script to dynamically add default styles to [Remi](https://github.com/rawpython/remi) widgets (ex.
+Label or Button) at runtime.